 Of these, Structure Fourteen is almost identical .
 Not only was it divided into two sections, each containing a hearth, but directly opposite its southern entrance stood a smaller building, Structure Sixteen.

-Around the same time, or perhaps slightly earlier, House Nine was demolished to make room the construction of the monumental Structure Eight – a building raised on the site of the village’s southern, peripheral meeting area .
-It is to this building we will turn to next.
+Around the same time, or perhaps slightly earlier, House Nine was demolished to make room the construction of the monumental Structure Eight – a building raised on the site of the village’s southern, peripheral meeting area. .

 - Richards, C. (2005) The Ceremonial House Two.
 In Richards, C. (ed) Dwelling among the monuments: the Neolithic village of Barnhouse, Maeshowe passage grave and surrounding monuments at Stenness.
 McDonald Institute for Archaeological Research: Cambridge.